Shift equivalences through the lens of Cuntz-Krieger algebras: Introduction

-For some time now, several experts have been perplexed about certain Pimsner dilation techniques (see for instance \cite[Remark 5.5]{MPT08}, the ambiguous proof of \cite[Theorem 5.8]{KK14}, and the recent revision of \cite{Ery+}), and many are still wondering whether they can be used to show that shift equivalence of $A$ and $B$ implies strong Morita equivalence of the Pimsner dilations $X(A)_{\infty}$ and $X(B)_{\infty}$ (in the sense of Abadie, Eilers and Exel \cite[Section 4]{AEE98}, or Muhly and Solel \cite{MS00}).
-This is because a positive answer to the latter would imply the \emph{converse to Krieger's corollary} by using Theorem \ref{t:down-and-up}.
+For some time now, several experts have been perplexed about certain Pimsner dilation techniques (see for instance \cite[Remark 5.5]{MPT08}, the incorrect proof of \cite[Theorem 5.8]{KK14}, the subsequent corrigendum \cite{KK14}, and the recent revision of \cite{Ery+}), and many are still wondering whether they can be used to show that shift equivalence of $A$ and $B$ implies strong Morita equivalence of the Pimsner dilations $X(A)_{\infty}$ and $X(B)_{\infty}$ (in the sense of Abadie, Eilers and Exel \cite[Section 4]{AEE98}, or Muhly and Solel \cite{MS00}).
+The importance of this question is further elevated because of Theorem \ref{t:down-and-up} and the discussion succeeding it, where we show that a positive answer to it is \emph{equivalent} to the \emph{converse to Krieger's corollary}.
 Combining our main theorem with the celebrated counterexamples of Kim and Roush \cite{KR99}, as well as the work of Bratteli and Kishimoto \cite{BK00}, we obtain the following cutoff result.
-This result addresses the ambiguities mentioned above, and refutes the proof of \cite[Theorem 5.8]{KK14}.
+This result addresses the ambiguities mentioned above, and refutes the proof of \cite[Theorem 5.8]{KK14} (see Theorem \ref{t:cutoff}).

-{\bf Theorem \ref{t:cutoff}.} \emph{There exist finite aperiodic $7 \times 7$ irreducible matrices $A$ and $B$ with entries in $\mathbb{N}$ such that $X(A)_{\infty}$ and $X(B)_{\infty}$ are strong Morita equivalent, but not strong Morita shift equivalent.}
+\begin{Thm} There exist finite aperiodic $7 \times 7$ irreducible matrices $A$ and $B$ with entries in $\mathbb{N}$ such that $X(A)_{\infty}$ and $X(B)_{\infty}$ are strong Morita equivalent, but not strong Morita shift equivalent. \end{Thm}

 Since the validity of \cite[Theorem 5.8]{KK14} is in question, so is the validity of \cite[Corollary 5.11]{KK14}.
 This latter result states that shift equivalence of $A$ and $B$ implies the (not necessarily equivariant) stable isomorphisms of $C^*(G_A)$ and $C^*(G_B)$.
 However, thanks to Ara, Hazrat and Li \cite{ALH+} this result can still be recovered.
 Indeed, in work of the third author with Restorff, Ruiz and S\o rensen \cite{ERRS+} it was shown that filtered, ordered K-theory classifies unital graph C*-algebras up to stable isomorphism.
 By showing that filtered ordered K-theory is an invariant of shift equivalence, Ara, Hazrat and Li \cite{ALH+} ipso facto show that shift equivalence implies the stable isomorphisms of unital graph C*-algebras.